Collective Belonging:

 Curriculum

-Our gender and culturally responsive middle school curriculum includes 93 lessons and focuses on five domains with lessons aligned to developmentally appropriate outcomes at three levels: Introductory, Developing, and Advanced.
+Our gender and culturally responsive curriculum focuses on five domains with lessons aligned to developmentally appropriate outcomes at three levels: Introductory, Developing, and Advanced.

-It was developed in partnership with middle school girls in grades 6–8 from across the country, including Girls Athletic Leadership School in Denver and Los Angeles, The Young Women’s Leadership Schools in the Bronx and Astoria, and United Playaz and West Bay Pilipino Multi-Service Center in San Francisco to support the development, testing, and iteration of our lessons.
+It was developed in partnership with girls and gender-expansive youth in grades K–12 from across the country, including Girls Athletic Leadership School in Denver and Los Angeles, Natomas School District in Sacramento, The Young Women’s Leadership Schools in East Harlem, Queens, Bronx, and Astoria, and United Playaz and West Bay Pilipino Multi-Service Center in San Francisco to support the development, testing, and iteration of our lessons.

-• Each participant will receive a copy of the curriculum, which includes 90+ culturally responsive and trauma-informed lessons
+- Each participant will receive a copy of the curriculum, which includes the Girls Leadership curriculum with culturally responsive and trauma-informed lessons

-• Lessons are developmentally appropriate and adaptable for grades 5–12
+- Lessons are developmentally appropriate and adaptable for ages 10-18

 100% of Collective Belonging participants would recommend the training to a friend or colleague.